 When you eat a protein bar that says dark chocolate on the front of the package, you may think you are eating something that is good for you.
 However, when you carefully read the ingredients and see it is actually coated in unhealthy fake chocolate flavored palm oil, you realize that you are the victim of dark chocolate deception!
 Why is this dark chocolate deception so rampant in the US, affecting almost all snacks that claim be coated in dark chocolate?

 The FDA has not set a standard of identity for dark chocolate, thus allowing the consumer to be confused and misled that they are eating darkchocolate while consuming unhealthy saturated fat chocolate flavored palm oil instead.
-Without a standard of identity, companies can call a product dark chocolate on the front of a package without using real dark chocolate ingredients!
+Without a standard of identity, companies are more apt to mislabel a product dark chocolate on the front of a package without using real dark chocolate ingredients!
 By law, if vegetable fat coatings are used, the ingredients list must state “chocolaty” or “chocolate flavored coating and vegetable oil.”
 That is the only way you would know it is not REAL dark chocolate.
 Sometimes the listing will illegally state dark chocolate coating.

 REAL dark chocolate has many health benefits, tastes delicious, and is an antioxidant-rich superfood.
 For people with cholesterol levels within a normal range, REAL dark chocolate can help maintain good cholesterol (HDL).
 The vegetable fat in fake chocolate is an unhealthy saturated fat that can raise bad cholesterol (LDL) above normal ranges.